News and events

 This program builds and analyses mathematical models of biological processes, pathways and networks, and the cellular geometries within which these processes take place.

-Manager, Strategy, Graeme Clark Institute
+Director of the Graeme Clark Institute

 Message from the director